Dake-666/LiHangqi/_pages/about.md

 # 🔥 News
-- Working on a project focusing on image generation advised by [Prof. Zeyu Zheng](https://zheng.ieor.berkeley.edu/) (UC Berkeley).
+- Working on a project focusing on image generation advised by [Prof. Zeyu Zheng](https://zheng.ieor.berkeley.edu/) at UC Berkeley.

 # 📝 Publications and Preprints